AbhiXverse/Solidity-journey/Day 10/Solidity Notes.md

 Data Locations & Assignments:

 - Storage <-> memory - creates a copy
-    - e.g - this is like copying a photo from your phone to your laptop - editing one
+    - e.g - this is like copying a photo from your phone to your laptop - changing one doesn't affect the other

+- Memory <-> memory - creates a reference
+     - e.g -